abnuo/youtube_search/README.md

 # youtube_search

+This is just the same but with YouTubeSearchFilters from https://github.com/joetats/youtube_search/issues/17

 Python function for searching for youtube videos to avoid using their heavily rate-limited API

 To avoid using the API, this uses the form on the youtube homepage and scrapes the resulting page.